Search for a new scalar resonance in flavour-changing neutral-current top-quark decays $t \rightarrow qX$ ($q=u,c$), with $X \rightarrow b\bar{b}$, in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 Table~\ref{tab:postfitYields30} shows the event yields after the background-plus-signal fit under the \tuX\ and \tcX\ hypotheses with the $X$ scalar mass of 30~GeV.
 Figures~\ref{fig:NNfit30} to~\ref{fig:NNfit120} show the post-fit distributions of the NN output in the 3b regions and the yields in the $\geq$4b regions for the 30, 80 and 120 GeV $m_X$ hypotheses and the two signal processes.
 The binning of the NN distributions is optimised for each signal, so as to maximize the signal over the background per bin, while keeping a sufficient fraction of events in each bin.
 After the fit, good agreement between the data and simulation is found in the input variables of the NN.

 The 95\% CL upper limits on $\BR(\tuX) \times \BR(X\rightarrow b\bar b)$ and $\BR(\tcX) \times \BR(X\rightarrow b\bar b)$ obtained using the $\mathrm{CL_s}$ method are presented in Figure~\ref{fig:limit}.
-Uncertainties in the predicted branching fractions are not included.
 A local excess of 1.8 standard deviations is seen in the \tuX\ channel at $\mX = 40$~GeV.
 Also, a roughly two-standard deviation excess can be seen in the \tcX\ observed limit over almost the entire range of $\mX$.
 This excess, slightly visible in Figures~\ref{fig:NNfit80} and~\ref{fig:NNfit120} (e) to (h), is not compatible with the presence of a scalar particle $X$, which would show up as a narrower, resonance-like, excess in the limit plot.

 The observed (expected) limits range from 0.019\% (0.017\%) to 0.062\% (0.056\%) for $\BR(\tuX) \times \BR(X\rightarrow b\bar b)$ and from 0.018\% (0.015\%) to 0.078\% (0.056\%) for $\BR(\tcX) \times \BR(X\rightarrow b\bar b)$.
 The $p_0$ values range from 0.033 (under the $\mX = 40$~GeV hypothesis) to 0.908 for the \tuX\ fits and from 0.016 (under the $\mX = 80$~GeV hypothesis) to 0.332 for the \tcX\ fits.
 Although the kinematics of \tuX\ and \tcX\ events are very similar, they slightly differ in the fourth jet due to its different flavour.
 Given the use of $b$-tagging information in the NN training, the discrimination achieved between background and \tuX\ or \tcX\ signals slightly differs too and depends on the mass of the scalar.
 Similarly, the observed (expected) 95\% CL upper limit on \BR(\tuH) is 0.077\% (0.088\%) and that on \BR(\tcH) is 0.12\% (0.076\%), where the single top-quark contribution to the process has not been included because it is negligible and SM decay branching fractions have been assumed for the Higgs boson.